-One Christmas when I was a child my father brought home a gum bough as an alternative to the traditional pine tree.
+One Christmas when I was a child my father brought home a gum bough from the bush as an alternative to the traditional pine tree.
 We all loved it, especially the scent of eucalyptus through the house.
 My mother was delighted to have a break from falling pine needles.

-Since I live at a property in the Blue Mountains called The Gums, I feel I should do the same thing.
-I already have quite a few Australian tree ornaments, including a Norman Lindsay Magic Pudding, a Sydney Opera House and a golden harbour bridge.
+Since I live at a property in the Blue Mountains called The Gums, I feel I should enter into the spirit of things.
+We already have quite a few Australian tree ornaments, including a banksia seed bell, a Norman Lindsay Magic Pudding, a Sydney Opera House and a golden harbour bridge.

 In the lead-up to Christmas 2017 my partner and I were visiting Perth.
-In the city’s beautiful King’s Park I collected some gumnuts, with the vague notion of making more Aussie ornaments.
+In the city’s beautiful King’s Park I collected some gumnuts, with the vague notion of making Aussie tree decs.

-It seemed very appropriate that when we arrived back in Sydney the historic Strand Arcade had chosen gum leaves and gumnuts as their festive theme.
+How appropriate that when we arrived back in Sydney the historic Strand Arcade had chosen eucalypt leaves and gumnuts as their festive theme.

 The author and illustrator May Gibbs would be delighted.